ErkanHatipoglu/AI-Product-Manager-Nanodegree-Program/3- Create an AI Product Business Proposal/README.md

 In this final project (Capstone) of the NanoDegree, we will develop a business proposal for an AI product of our own choosing.

+We have selected a project about COVID-19 pneumonia detection since we have already made some projects about pneumonia detection in the previous assignments and we can use the gained experience in the final project.

+In our business proposal we will cover some important aspects of product development which will be described below.

 ## The Business Goal    <a name="goal"/>

 ## Success Metrics  <a name="metrics"/>